Pet sanctuary to honor late Candy Clark’s legacy in Fayetteville

 Plans are underway to expand the shelter's capacity from about 50 residents at a time to 100.
 Building the pet sanctuary is part of the plan for the expansion.

-The City Council in February agreed to sell 4 acres of land the city owns nearby to the shelter for $80,000 to use for the expansion.
+The City Council in February agreed to sell 4 acres the city owns nearby to the shelter for $80,000 to use for the expansion.

 Teresa Mills, chief executive officer of Peace at Home, said she became close friends with Clark and Cardwell.
 One day, Clark asked what the organization's next project was going to be.